 - Students should carry their dancewear, shoes, and other belongings in a dance bag.
-Please print your child's name on the bag as well as on all its contents. - Watches, jewelry, and safety pins should not be worn to class. - Dance shoes should never be worn outside. - Students with long hair should wear their hair tightly secured and styled away from the face.
+Please print your child's name on the bag as well as on all its contents. - Watches, jewelry, and safety pins should not be worn to class. - Dance shoes should never be worn outside. - Female students should wear their hair tightly secured and styled away from the face. - Masks will be required to be worn in class when required by state and local mandates.

-Class Girls Boys Preschool Any solid colored leotard, pink Solid colored t-shirt (not baggy), tights.
-Shoes for appropriate with black jazz pants, shorts or dance style.
-Pink leather Ballet sweatpants.
-Shoes for Shoes.
-No slippers please. appropriate dance style.
-Ballet Any solid colored leotard, pink Solid colored t-shirt (not baggy), tights and pink leather or with black jazz pants, shorts or Canvas Ballet Shoes. sweatpants.
-Black ballet shoes.
-Jazz Solid colored tank or leotard Solid colored t-shirt (not baggy), with black jazz pants or shorts. with black jazz pants, shorts or Black Jazz Shoes. sweatpants.
-Black jazz shoes. Тар Solid colored tank or leotard Solid colored t-shirt (not baggy), with black jazz pants or shorts. with black jazz pants, shorts or Black Tap Shoes sweatpants.
-Black tap shoes.
-Modern/Lyrical Solid colored tank or leotard Solid colored t-shirt (not baggy), with black jazz pants or shorts. with black jazz pants, shorts or No Shoes. sweatpants.
-No shoes.
+Class Boys Girls Preschool Solid colored t-shirt (not Any solid colored leotard, pink baggy), with black jazz pants, tights.
+Shoes for appropriate shorts or sweatpants.
+Shoes for dance style.
+Ballet shoes must appropriate dance style. be leather, no slippers please.
+Ballet Solid colored t-shirt (not Any solid colored leotard, pink baggy), with black jazz pants, tights and pink leather ballet shorts or sweatpants.
+Black shoes. ballet shoes.
+Jazz Solid colored t-shirt (not Solid colored tank or leotard baggy), with black jazz pants, with black jazz pants or shorts. shorts or sweatpants.
+Black Black Jazz Shoes. jazz shoes. Тар Solid colored t-shirt (not Solid colored tank or leotard baggy), with black jazz pants, with black jazz pants or shorts. shorts or sweatpants.
+Black tap Black Tap Shoes shoes.
+Modern/Lyrical Solid colored t-shirt (not Solid colored tank or leotard baggy), with black jazz pants, with black jazz pants or shorts. shorts or sweatpants.
+No No Shoes. shoes.
 Hip-hop Comfortable clothes (not jeans) Comfortable clothes (not jeans) and clean sneakers. and clean sneakers.